bottlenoselabs/c2cs/README.md

 ### Solution

+Automatically generate the bindings by compiling/parsing a C `.h` file.
+Essentially, the C public API for the target operating system + architecture is transpiled to C#.

+This includes all C extern functions which are transpiled to `static` extern methods in C#.
+Also includes transpiling all the C types to C# which are found through transitive property to the extern functions such as `struct`s, `enum`s, and `const`s.
+C# `struct`s are generated instead of `class`es on purpose to achieve 1-1 bit-representation of C to C# types called *blittable* types.
+The reason for blittable types is to achieve pass-through marshalling and active avoidance of the Garbage Collector in C# for best possible runtime performance when doing interoperability with C.

-Auto generate the bindings by parsing a C `.h` file, essentially transpiling the C API to C#.
-This includes all functions (`static`s in C#) and all types (`struct`s in C#).
-This is accomplished by using [libclang](https://clang.llvm.org/docs/Tooling.html) for C and [Roslyn](https://github.com/dotnet/roslyn) for C#.
+This is all accomplished by using [libclang](https://clang.llvm.org/docs/Tooling.html) for parsing C and [Roslyn](https://github.com/dotnet/roslyn) for generating C#.
 All naming is left as found in the header file of the C code.

 ## Developers: Building from Source